fgm97/GigEfxLabs/docs/consolidating.md

 # Consolidating External Project Links into the `GigEfxLabs` Page

 ## Objective
 The goal is to create a more seamless and centralized user experience.
-All previous project pages were separate with their own style and structer and was then consolidated into the `GigEfxLabs.html` page.
+All previous project pages were separate with their own style and structure and was then consolidated into the `GigEfxLabs.html` page.
 The user can now access the information for each project in its respective section through animated, expandable cards without redirecting them to another page.
 ---

 ## Why This Change Was Made